Adolis García Preview, Player Props: Rangers vs. Mariners

 Adolis García At The Plate

-- Among the qualified hitters, he ranks 107th in batting average, while his on-base percentage ranks 68th and he is 16th in slugging.
+- Among the qualifying batters in baseball, his batting average ranks 104th, his on-base percentage ranks 65th, and he is 18th in the league in slugging.

+- Garcia has picked up a hit in 91 of 146 games this season, with multiple hits 30 times.

-- Garcia has driven in a run in 63 games this year (43.4%), including 27 games with more than one RBI (18.6%).
-He has also driven in three or more of his team's runs in eight contests.
+- Garcia has driven home a run in 63 games this season (43.2%), including more than one RBI in 18.5% of his games and producing three or more of his team's runs on eight occasions..

-- He has scored in 51.0% of his games this season, with two or more runs scored in 18.6%.
+- He has scored in 50.7% of his games this year, with two or more runs scored in 18.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.